EuroPython Society

 Tracks

 You may suggest your submission for a track.
 Tracks are groups of talks, covering the same domain (e.g. Django), all in the same room in a row.
-You may choose one of these specialized tracks:
+You may choose one of these specialized domains / tracks:

 • Business Track (running a business, being a freelancer)